Resident234/php.net/pages/www.php.net_language.expressions.php.md

 $my_numbers is now an array containing 10 and 15, which are the return values of double and $triple when applied to the number 5.

-Importantly, if we *don&apos;t* call a function, ie. we don&apos;t put () after its name, then we still get expressions.
+Importantly, if we *don't* call a function, ie. we don't put () after its name, then we still get expressions.
 For example:

 ```
 <?php
-$my_functions = array(&apos;double&apos;, $triple);
+$my_functions = array('double', $triple);
 ?>
 ```

 $my_functions is now an array containing these two functions.
 Notice that named functions are more awkward than anonymous functions.
-PHP treats them differently because it didn&apos;t use to have anonymous functions, and the way named functions were implemented didn&apos;t work for anonymous functions when they were eventually added.
+PHP treats them differently because it didn't use to have anonymous functions, and the way named functions were implemented didn't work for anonymous functions when they were eventually added.

 This means that instead of using a named function literally, like we can with anonymous functions, we have to use a string containing its name instead.
-PHP makes sure that these strings will be treated as functions when it&apos;s appropriate.
+PHP makes sure that these strings will be treated as functions when it's appropriate.
 For example:

 ```
 <?php
-$temp      = &apos;double&apos;;
+$temp      = 'double';
 $my_number = $temp(5);
 ?>
 ```

-$my_number will be 10, since PHP has spotted that we&apos;re treating a string as if it were a function, so it has looked up that named function for us.
+$my_number will be 10, since PHP has spotted that we're treating a string as if it were a function, so it has looked up that named function for us.

-Unfortunately PHP&apos;s parser is very quirky; rather than looking for generic patterns like "x(y)" and seeing if "x" is a function, it has lots of special-cases like "$x(y)".
-This makes code like "&apos;double&apos;(5)" invalid, so we have to do tricks like using temporary variables.
+Unfortunately PHP's parser is very quirky; rather than looking for generic patterns like "x(y)" and seeing if "x" is a function, it has lots of special-cases like "$x(y)".
+This makes code like "'double'(5)" invalid, so we have to do tricks like using temporary variables.
 There is another way around this restriction though, and that is to pass our functions to the "call_user_func" or "call_user_func_array" functions when we want to call them.